 The Dyfi Osprey Project and the Scottish wildlife Trust have kindly given their permission for us to post still and video images from their webcams.
 To visit their sites please click on the relevant link.
 Loch of the Lowes.
 Dyfi Osprey Project.

-Donate to the village and help keep us going
+*Donate and help keep us going*

 Scale-crested Pygmy-tyrant Tues 30th Oct 2012